top of page

 Preparing a Manuscript for Submission

-These recommendations are not meant to replace research or submissions guidelines.
-But they will be a good starting place for most publishers and can help fill in the gaps in the submission guidelines, which may not cover every part of your manuscript.
+These recommendations are not meant to replace researching the submissions guidelines of an individual agent or editor.
+But they will be a good starting place for most publishers and can help fill in the gaps in the provided submission guidelines, which may not cover every part of your manuscript.

 First, remove any comments and finalize any suggestions from previous edits.